 Description

-Orange peels contain valuable substances such as vitamin C, oils, fibers and pectins!
+Orange peels contain valuable substances, such as vitamin C, oils, fibers and pectins!
 The peel has two parts, the orange part and the white part.
-The orange part is turned into a powder that has a fresh orange flavour.
+The orange part turns into a powder that has a fresh orange flavor.

-Pectin is extracted from the white part, and is used to produce a jelly.
-The bonbon is filled with these two great ingredients.
+Pectin is extracted from the white part, which we use to make a jelly.
+We fill our bonbon with these two great ingredients.

 Download initiative